 If you have time, you can also use your choice of other activities from the Additional Literacy Activities section.
-Choose the activities that you think are best for your students.
-If you have students who have different skills and interests, you may wish to have some students do one activity while others do a different activity.

-At any time in the lesson sequence, or after you have finished the five days of lessons, you may want to do other literacy activities with the class to deepen the students' understanding of The Man and the Fox and to build literacy skills.
+At any time in the lesson sequence, or after you have finished the five days of lessons, you may want to do other literacy activities with the class to deepen the students' understanding of Neem the Half-Boy and to build literacy skills.
 You can use the activities in this section for these purposes.
 (Some of them are part of the lesson plans above but can be used again at any time.)
 These are most appropriate for children who are familiar with the alphabet and are comfortable reading and writing a fair number of words and sentences.
 Choose the ones that you think are best for your students.
 You can do any of these activities more than once if you think the students need more practice and will enjoy the repetition.